-Meigetsuin Temple, Kamakura - Japanese Aesthetics At Its Finest
+Meigetsuin Temple, Kamakura - Japanese Aesthetics At Their Finest

-Kita-kamakura is the next stations after Kamakura Station.
-In this area, there are great places where you can experience Japanese culture.
-We especially recommend Meigetsuin Temple, a place that is full of beauty.
+Kita-Kamakura is the next station after Kamakura Station.
+In this area, there are many great places where you can experience Japanese culture, but we especially recommend Meigetsuin Temple, a place that is full of seasonal beauty.

 Kita-Kamakura is the next station after Kamakura Station.
-For those who would like to enjoy Japanese culture, this is a charming city that doesn’t fall behind Kamakura.
+For those who would like to enjoy Japanese culture, this is a charming city that doesn’t fall behind Kamakura in terms of history or beauty.
 Here, a number of historical temples and shrines, fashionable cafes, and stores selling miscellaneous items line the streets.

 Out of all of these spots in Northern Kamakura, there is one spot in particular that we recommend to those who have yet to experience this city.
 That spot is the temple known as Meigetsuin.

 Originally, Meigetsuin wasn’t its own temple.
 In the 14th century a larger temple known as Zenkoji was built in the same area.
 Meigetsuin was one of the temple buildings in the grounds there.
 Halfway through the 17th century Zenkoji was torn down, but for whatever reason Meigetsuin was preserved.
 It has gradually developed in the temple we can see today.

 Not Just the Hydrangeas! - The Charm of Meigetsuin

 When it comes to Meigetsuin, the beautiful hydrangeas are well-known.
 MATCHA has mentioned these flowers before in a previous article.

 Believe it or not, but the hydrangeas here were planted after World War II.
 Throughout Meigetsuin’s long history, the planting of these flowers is something that’s relatively recent.